Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become their home.

 Tip 2: Fortify your garage

-Parking your car in your garage is a lot better than leaving it outside, but it doesn’t mean you’re entirely safe.
+Parking your car in your garage is much better than leaving it outside, but it doesn’t mean you’re entirely safe.

 Squirrels can enter your home through an opening just 2-inches wide.
-You should plug all the gaps in your garage with sheet metal or stainless-steel mesh.
+It would help if you plugged all the gaps in your garage with sheet metal or stainless-steel mesh.

 Tip 3: Open the hood